talhanai/kaldi-diar-latte/README.md

 You might want to utilize your own text to build a language model (i.e. pattern of language word sequences).

 - Install the SRILM toolkit: http://www.speech.sri.com/projects/srilm/download.html
-- Run the following command to generate your language model that kaldi can later use in its decoder.
+- Run the following command to generate your language model that kaldi can later use in its decoder (it is a tri-gram model with Knesser-Ney discounting).

 ```
-ngram-count -text text.txt -lm text.txt.lm -kndiscount
+ngram-count -text text.txt -lm text.txt.lm.gz -kndiscount
 ```

 ## 4. Build your own lexicon.